Dr. Robert G. Palgrave

 I am Co-Director of the EPSRC National XPS Facility, HarwellXPS, a service providing access to XPS instrumentation and training for UK scientists.

 I am chair of UCL Chemistry's outreach committee, and work with a number of charities to encourage wider participation in higher education, including The Institute for Research in Schools, The Tutorfair Foundation and Generating Genius.
-I am a Senior Fellow of the Higher Education Academy.
+I am a Senior Fellow of the Higher Education Academy and Fellow of the Royal Society of Chemistry.

 Current Group Members